Spoiler Susceptibility in Party Elections: Spoiler Susceptibility

-\begin{definition}[Mallows Model] The Mallows model \citep{Mallows57,CritchlowEtAl91} is parametrized by a single parameter $\phi \in [0,1]$, and a (central) vote $v_c \in L(C)$.
-The probability of generating a vote $v$ is proportional to $\phi^{f(v_c, v)}$, where $f(v_c, v)$ is the Kendall tau distance \citep{Kendall38} between $v_c$ and $v$, i.e., the minimum number of swaps of adjacent candidates needed to transform the vote $v$ into the central vote $v_c$.
-We apply the Mallows model in two stages, first generating a central vote for each district, $v_c^i$ with parameter $\phi_{1}$ and an overall central vote $v_c^0 := [n]$, then generating votes within each district with parameter $\phi_{2}$ and a district--wide central vote $v_c^i$.
-Intra-party clustering is achieved by grouping party candidates together in the overall central vote.
-On sampling from the Mallows model, see \citep{LuBoutilier14}.
+\textbf{Mallows Model.} The Mallows model \citep{Mallows57,CritchlowEtAl91} is parametrized by a single parameter $\phi \in [0,1]$, and a (central) vote $v_c \in \mathcal{D}_{P}$.
+The probability of generating a vote $v$ is proportional to $\phi^{\kappa(v_c, v)}$, where $\kappa(v_c, v)$ is the Kendall tau distance \citep{Kendall38} between $v_c$ and $v$, i.e., the minimum number of swaps of adjacent candidates needed to transform the vote $v$ into the central vote $v_c$.
+We first generate a central vote for each district, $v_c^i$ with parameter $\phi_{1}$ and a starting vote $v_c^0 := [p]$, then generate votes within each district with parameter $\phi_{2}$ and a district--wide central vote $v_c^i$.
+On sampling, see \citet{LuBoutilier14}.\footnote{We use a Mallows model parameterization by \citet{BoehmerEtAl21}, based on a normalized dispersion parameter $\normphi$.}

-For our simulations, we use a novel Mallows model parameterization proposed by \citet{boe-bre-fal-nie-szu:t:compass}, which instead of classical $\phi$ uses a normalized dispersion parameter $\normphi$. \end{definition}
+\textbf{Impartial Culture (IC).} Under IC, each vote is drawn randomly from the uniform distribution on linear orders on candidates \citep{CampbellTullock65}.
+This model does not account for intra-district clustering, and is regarded as a poor approximation of real-life instances \citep{RegenwetterEtAl06,TidemanPlassmann12}.

-\begin{definition}[Impartial Culture (IC)] Under the Impartial Culture model, each vote is drawn randomly from the uniform distribution on $L(C)$, the set of linear orders on the set of candidates $C$, and there is no dependence between votes within or across districts \citep{CampbellTullock65}.
-This model is unable to account for intra-party and intra-district clustering, and is generally considered a poor approximation of real-life elections \citep{RegenwetterEtAl06,TidemanPlassmann12}, thus being only tested as a reference point. \end{definition}
+Because all of those cultures yield full preference orderings, there is no need to separately model redistributions.
+Instead, a unique redistribution function maps each preference ordering to an ordering on the set of remaining parties.